-A downtown Arts District building from the 1920s that produced gas meters is now home to Officine Brera, an ambitious Italian restaurant with towering ceilings named for a neighborhood in Milan.
-Chef Angelo Auriana and business partner Matteo Ferdinandi also run The Factory Kitchen around the corner, and where that outlet is more pasta focused, Officine Brera caters more to meat.
-Their wood oven, rotiserie and grill alternates between almond and orange wood, producing proteins like leg of lamb, Mary’s chicken, or the occasional fish.
+A downtown Los Angeles Arts District building from the 1920s that produced gas meters is now home to Officine Brera.
+Chef Angelo Auriana and business partner Matteo Ferdinandi named this ambitious Italian restaurant with towering ceilings for a neighborhood in Milan.
+The seasoned restaurateurs also run The Factory Kitchen around the corner.
+The Factory Kitchen is a restaurant concept that is more pasta focused, while Officine Brera caters more to meat.
+Their wood oven, rotisserie and grill alternates between almond and orange wood, producing smoky, fragrant proteins like leg of lamb, Mary’s chicken, or the occasional fish.

-Stinchetto di Maiale ($29) features a pork shank wood oven-roasted with aromatic herbs that’s plated upright with a bookends of cavolo nero and polenta.
-The meat is sticky with sauce and jus, with big chunks of juicy meat that pull easily from the bone.
+Stinchetto di Maiale ($29) features a pork shank that Chef Auriana roasted in Officine Brera’s wood oven with aromatic herbs.
+He plated the pork shank upright with cavolo nero and polenta serving as bookends.
+The meat is sticky with sauce and jus, with big chunks of juicy pork that pull easily from the bone.
 The accompanying green might change.
 After my meal, I saw Swiss chard replace black kale on the menu.
-Expect subtle variations, but good news, this dish appears to be a mainstay.
+Expect subtle variations, but good news, this standout pork dish appears to be a mainstay at Officine Brera.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.